 In 2017about 280 miles of the 326 total are on separated paved trails with about 50 miles on some city streets and rural roads.
 Our mileage grids help you to plan shorter or longer travels on the OTET between the towns or designated areas.
 The actual total mileage of separated paved trail changes monthly as more and more miles are taken off streets and routed onto new separate paved trails.
 In some areas we are adding more paved trail which removes the route from streets like what was done in Knox County and is being done in Holmes County.

 The OTET is known as Route 1 in Ohio.
 The large way-finding signs help travelers to know the distances between towns as well as what amenities each locale has to offer.
 Also, hundreds of Route 1 bike signs with arrows, mark the way between our way-finding signs.

 Map Your Way

-Our printed Tour Guide set will guide you well on both completed pathways and connecting road segments.
+Our printed Tour Guide (2017) set of four maps will guide you well on both completed pathways and connecting road segments.
 However, note that with new pavement added, and local detours for all kinds of reasons, make sure that you have checked this web site for updates!
-Pre-orders for the OTET Tour Guide are being accepted now in our store for $15.
+Tour Guide are ordered through our store for $15.
 There are wholesale and bulk discounts.
 Become a Friend and receive a $5 discount on a Tour Guide.